wmerfalen/tdm/src/doc/builder-features.md

 			- Disappear and move throughout the map without being noticed [ DONE 2020-12-04 ]
 			- Traps, doors, walls do not affect you [ DONE 2020-12-05 ]
 			- Enemies cannot see or fire at you [ TODO ]
+			- Enemies cannot see you with scan functionality
 # SUPPORT
 	- Loadout:
 		- Primary: HK21 Light Machine Gun